reidmorrison/jruby-hornetq/README.md

 * The HornetQ team recommend the Core API for performance
 * The HornetQ JMS API is just another wrapper on top of its Core API

-To use the JMS API, see the jruby-jms project.
-(Not yet released into the wild, let me know if you want it :) )
+To use the JMS API from JRuby see the jruby-jms project

 HornetQ
 -------

-For information on the HornetQ messaging and queuing system, see:
+For information on the HornetQ messaging and queuing system, see: http://www.jboss.org/hornetq

-For more documentation on any of the classes, see: http://hornetq.sourceforge.net/docs/hornetq-2.1.0.Final/api/index.html?org/hornetq/api/core/client/package-summary.html
+For more documentation on any of the classes, see: http://docs.jboss.org/hornetq/2.2.2.Final/api/index.html

 Concepts & Terminology
 ----------------------